eigenbahr/eigenbahr.github.io/content/posts/python-references.md

 ---

-Some time ago I developed a strategy--a brain hack, more accurately--to deal with my accumulating pile of links to interesting new packages, articles, tutorials, videos, and the like.
+Some time ago I developed a strategy--a brain hack, more accurately--to deal with my unending cursed curiosity.
+Instead of the 47--on average--browser tabs accumulating and clogging my computer's memory, I started accumulating a pile of links.
+This pile was meant to collect interesting new packages, articles, tutorials, videos, and the like, and of course I would read them all later.
+Of course.
 The first derivative of my link pile had long been positive, and a close inspection of the second derivative revealed that it too showed no sign of nearing negative territory.
 I tapped both gauges with